 - Transport (to travel to the clinic or hospital)

 - Preoperative medical tests

 - Postoperative follow-up appointments with surgeon or medical team.
 (More likely if you are having a Gastric Band fitted.
-You will need to see your nurse for fills and adjustments).
+You will need to see your nurse for fills and adjustments once out of package).